-A big part of the working capital that helps Minnesota open its doors, invest in new projects and grow its workforce comes from long-term investments by life insurers.
-Our companies have invested $141 billion in Minnesota’s economy with agricultural loans, retail mortgages, investments in industry and more.
-We are here to strengthen businesses and communities across the North Star State.
+A big part of the working capital that helps Minnesota open its doors to families, invest in new projects and grow its workforce comes from long-term investments by life insurers.
+Our companies have invested $137 billion in Minnesota’s economy with agricultural loans, retail mortgages, investments in industry and more.
+We are here to strengthen communities and families across the North Star State.

 Investing in Affordable Housing

 With investments in the Minnesota Housing Finance Agency, among other entities committed to helping house low to middle-income Minnesotans, life insurers are contributing to strong, diverse cities, towns and neighborhoods.
-In all, they have purchased $387 million in bonds that boost affordable housing.
+In all, they currently have $252 million invested in bonds that boost affordable housing.

 Investing in Apartment/Multifamily

 With investments in mortgages for apartment/multifamily units in Minneapolis, Rochester, St. Cloud and more, life insurers are helping families throughout the state call Minnesota “home.”
-In all, life insurers have provided $2.5 billion in financing for these loans.
+In all, life insurers have provided $3.2 billion in financing for these loans in recent years.

 Investing in Office Space